dom-the-dev/save-the-mix/README.md

 ---

-Create config file
+Create environment variables
-1. run `cp src/config/config.dist.js src/config/config.js` in your terminal
+1. run `cp .env.dist .env` in your terminal
 2. adjust your clientId, redirectUri and the scopes
-3. run `cp .env.dist .env` in your terminal